Renaming — Options

 The Renaming Excludes panel lets you compose rules that exclude classes and/or their methods and fields from renaming.
 Individual methods, fields, classes, or entire packages may be excluded.

 When a class rule is defined, it can be used to exclude the class itself from renaming or only the members matched by its method and field rules.
-To change this setting, right-click on the rule to edit its properties and change the Selects Class setting.
+To change this setting, select the rule, press the Edit.. button and change the Selects Class setting.

 See Graphical Rules Editor for details.